Pregnancy, births and maternity: policy context

 Maternal and infant wellbeing

-The national framework on Improving Maternal and Infant Nutrition (2011) sets out actions which can be taken by NHS Boards, local authorities and others to improve the nutrition of pregnant women, babies and young children.
+The national framework on Improving Maternal and Infant Nutrition (2011) sets out actions that can be taken by NHS Boards, local authorities and others to improve the nutrition of pregnant women, babies and young children.

-All pregnant women in Scotland are entitled to free vitamins
+All pregnant women in Scotland are entitled to free vitamins.

 Each new child born in Scotland received a baby box of essential items for a child’s first weeks and months to support parents.